vtcoders/mw/README.md

   - **children** subscriptions that depend on this subscription

-  - **initialized** if not set to true we are still waiting for the subcription client creator to *initialize* it
+  - **initialized** if not set to true we are still waiting for the subcription client creator to *initialize* it.
+It can be written to before it's *initialized* but no one can read it until it's *initialized*.
+  - **creatorClient** the client webSocket that caused this subscription to be created.
+Not necessarly the *owner* client, but likely is.
+Note: many subscriptions do not have an *owner*, they keep state as all clients come and go.
   - **readers** a list of clients that read this record
   - **owner** this subscription will be removed if the client owner closes it's connection
-  - **name** unique name relative to all siblings or null if not set
+  - **name** unique name relative to all siblings or null if not set.
+    *name* or *className* will be set.
+  - **className** if set this maybe one of many subscriptions of this class type.  *name* or *className* will be set.
   - **id** a unique per-subscription id gotten from a counter on the server.
 It's an integer as a string.
   - **shortName** a short description that includes the id in it